vtex/vtex-courses/courses/layout-blocks/steps/09_conditional-layout/en.md

 ## End

-We reached the last step of the course and learned how to create complex layouts by leveraging simpler blocks, we did not explore all possible layouts, but the idea of ​​all of them is very similar, to learn more visit the section of [`VTEX STORE FRAMEWORK - LAYOUT APPS`](https://developers.vtex.com/docs/vtex-condition-layout) on the Developer Portal.
+We reached the last step of the course and learned how to create complex layouts by leveraging simpler blocks, we did not explore all possible layouts, but the idea of ​​all of them is very similar, to learn more visit the section of [`LAYOUT APPS`](https://developers.vtex.com/docs/guides/vtex-condition-layout) on the Developer Portal.